Adrydevmateo/mr-payment-sdk/docs/publishing.md

 # Publishing to NPM

-This guide explains how to publish the MR Payment SDK to NPM, including version management, build processes, and release procedures.
+This guide explains how to publish the MR Payment HEADLESS to NPM, including version management, build processes, and release procedures.

 ## Prerequisites